AminPasha7/secure-data-integration-poc/README.md

 <!-- HTML fallback (GitHub supports this).
 If the Markdown line above doesn’t render, this one will. -->
 <img src="images/Architecture%20Diagram_%20Data%20Integration%20POC.png" alt="Architecture Diagram — Data Integration POC" />

-> The diagram file lives at `images/Architecture Diagram_ Data Integration POC.png`.
-Spaces are URL‑encoded as `%20` above.

 ### End‑to‑End Flow
 1. **Ingestion**: Files arrive via Admin UI uploads or REST/webhook.
 Metadata and blob pointers are persisted.
 2. **Validation & Normalization**: Content type/shape checks; payloads are normalized for parsing.